 When you purchase a resale condominium, it is extremely important to request the estoppel certificate.
-It is a signed statement from the condominium corporation that provides the following information:
+It is a signed statement from the condominium corporation and is conclusive proof of matters certified in it.
+The condominium corporation has 10 days after receiving a request from an owner, purchaser, mortgagee or person authorized in writing (by an owner, purchaser or mortgagee) to provide the estoppel certificate.
+The certificate provides the following information:

 - the current condominium contributions (also known as condo fees) for the unit;